robert/robert.github.com/_posts/2020-05-17-pfab15-dont-overwork-your-functions.md

 ---
 [Last time on Programming Feedback for Advanced Beginners][pfab14], we analyzed a data processing script written by PFAB reader Frankie Frankleberry.
 Frankie's program helps his company scrutinize its product ranges to see if any items are mispriced.
 The program loads a big CSV of product data and flags any products meeting certain criteria, such as those with particularly low sales prices or profit margins.
 The company presumably uses the program's output to try to charge more money for the same stuff.

 [Last time we looked][pfab14] at how Frankie could use *first-class functions* to avoid having to use the evil `eval` function.
-This week we're going to look at some of his overworked functions and see how to take some weight off of them.
-We'll migrate them into classes, and by the end of the episode Frankie's program will be looking positively cromulent.
+This week we're going to look at some of his functions that have become overworked and responsible for too many different tasks.
+We'll see how we can take some weight off of them by migrating them into classes, and by the end of the episode Frankie's program will be looking positively cromulent.

 You can read both [Frankie's original program][original-file] and [my refactored version][updated-file] on GitHub (and [here's a commit showing just the changes][updated-commit]).
-The code is written in Python, but the lessons are broadly applicable to any language.
+The code is written in Python, but the lessons are applicable to any language.
 If you haven't read [the previous episode of PFAB][pfab14] in which we started analyzing Frankie's program, start there.

 ## Describing filters

 Frankie's program uses "filters" to select a subset of his input data matching a criteria.
 For example, a filter could select all products in the luxury category with a price below $50.

-For documentation he wants to associate each filter function with a plain-English description of what the function does.
-He wants to use these descriptions in his program's `--list-filters` command, like this:
+In order to document his filters for his users, Frankie wants to associate each filter function with a plain-English description of what the function does.
+This might be used as follows:

 ```
-$ python3 filter.py --list-filters
+$ python3 filter.py list-filters
 ######################
 ## 7 active filters ##
 ######################